badsyntax/react-native-lmdb/README.md

 <div>

 [LMDB](https://www.symas.com/lmdb) (Lightning Memory-Mapped Database) is an embedded transactional database in the form of a key-value store.
-It can handle vast amounts of data and is slightly faster at reading than [MMKV](https://github.com/Tencent/MMKV).
+It can handle vast amounts of data and is comparable in speed to [MMKV](https://github.com/Tencent/MMKV).

 This package embeds & provides React Native bindings for LMDB.